ashleybellas/SeaLevelExtrapolation_2024/README.md

 ### Steps
 1. Run DefineRegions.py
-    -This script contains the coordinates that define a five-point polygon containing the desired region -For a lower order polygon region, just repeat one or two of the coordinates -First coordinate must be the lower left corner and list coordinates counter-clockwise
+    - This script contains the coordinates that define a five-point polygon containing the desired region
+    - For a lower order polygon region, just repeat one or two of the coordinates
+    - First coordinate must be the lower left corner and list coordinates counter-clockwise
 1. Run IsolateRegionalTimeseries_ComputeRateAccel.py
   1. Calls a function IsolateTimeseries_5PointPolygonRegions to
      1. Compute the regional timeseries by averaging the MEaSUREs data within defined regions